nhu92/Mixed-DNA-Project/03-SimplifyPipeline2Trees.md

 ```

 There are some blank sequences in the FASTA.
 What happened?
 (Deal with it tomorrow, really affect the automatic process).
+> Update: 09/19/2023 Fixed.
+The issue was caused by the range of selection.
+The export of exonerate gives a range can start from 0 but in our script we select [start - 1: end] where when we hit a range like (0, 599) it will extract nothing.
+A simple fix is taken (and you should know how to :))

 The filtered one looks nice.
 I neede to generate a mixed tree out of it and see the resolution.

+---

+I want to separate different exons as different genes, then extract the segment that mapped to the exons.

+I would like to edit the remove_nonoverlapped.py to allow a parameter about the size selection intensity.
+Also, I want to rename the proportion of overlapped parameter.